Sexual Medicine That Drives Intimacy.

 Understand

-Contextual education about physiologic and psychogenic factors plus your goals and boundaries.
+Contextual education about physiological and psychogenic factors plus your goals and boundaries.

 Outcome: a shared understanding and a concise summary you control.